When Lyz Lenz got her first migraine headache at age 17, her doctor’s failure to take her seriously was almost as crushing as the pain itself.

 You’ll need to weigh the side effects of these drugs when discussing them with your doctor.

-If you want to try natural remedies, the options include:
+If you want to try natural remedies, speak to a doctor about these options:

 You can also talk to your teen about the pitfalls of overscheduling, which creates pressure and cuts into sleep.
-Keeping a regular sleep schedule, getting regular exercise, and eating regular meals without skipping breakfast can help prevent migraines.
+Keeping a regular sleep schedule, getting regular exercise, and eating regular meals without skipping breakfast can help prevent migraine headaches.